yawnoc/ascii-art/README.md

 ### TLDR

-* Resize the image by interpolation (default bicubic) into an array of blocks.
+* Resize each font glyph into a block of a prescribed size.
-* Resize the font glyphs into blocks of the same size.
+* Resize the image by into an array of blocks of the same size.
 * Select the best character for each block by seeking the nearest neighbour amongst the font glyph blocks.

+Resizing is done via interpolation (default bicubic).

 The glyph aspect ratio is already taken care of when computing the size of the array of blocks